microsoft/rest-api-fuzz-testing/docs/raft-updates.md

 - v2.latest Points to the latest version of v2
 - v3.0.0    Release not-compatible with v2.*
 - v3.latest Points to the latest version of v3
+- v4.0.0    Release not-compatible with v3.*
+- v4.latest Points to the latest version of v4

 Releases will be created on the github project whenever a new CLI is needed and when a new image is release.
 For the releases that only include image updates,